PushTheWorld/FESS/ROADMAP.md

 ## FESS

-Make adding sensors to drones fast, easy, secure, reliable and reusable.
+Make adding sensors to software defined radio fast, easy, secure, reliable and reusable.

 ## Short term - what we're working on now

-* Validate Concept (Monday)
-* Prove MVP (Tuesday-Wednesday)
-* Open to hackfest community (Thursday)
-* Polish and publish github repository
+* Full loop back test
+* Over the air configuration of sensors
+* Adding library of sensors

+### Medium Term

+* Encryption of sensor data
+* Write docs on how to add sensors

+### Long Term

+* Create raspberry pi/sdr combo
+* Industry support of project